Pearl Rivers: Career

-After the war, she began submitting her work to newspapers and magazines under the pseudonym "Pearl Rivers", and her poems were published in the New Orleans literary sheet, The South, and in the New York Home Journal and the New York Ledger.
-On 17 October 1866 the New Orleans daily The Picayune published her poem "A Little Bunch of Roses", the first of her work known to have been published in that paper, and after 1867 all her work was published in this paper.
+After the war, she began submitting her work to newspapers and magazines under the pseudonym "Pearl Rivers".
+Her poems were published in the New Orleans literary sheet, The South, and in the New York Home Journal and the New York Ledger.
+On 17 October 1866 the New Orleans newspaper The Daily Picayune published her poem "A Little Bunch of Roses", the first of her work known to have been published in that paper.
+After 1867 all her work was published in this paper.

 During one of Rivers' visits to her grandfather in New Orleans, she met the co-owner of The Daily Picayune, Alva M. Holbrook.
 He asked her to become literary editor of the newspaper.
 She accepted the job and in May 1872 married Holbrook, who was divorced and thirty-four years her senior.
 The marriage was unhappy.
 In a letter to her first lover she confided that Holbrook "never did, and never will" love her.
 A month after their marriage, Holbrook's first wife returned from New York and attacked her with a pistol and a bottle of rum.
 This was followed by a messy and protracted court battle.

 Holbrook died in bankruptcy in 1876 owing $80,000, a very large amount of money in those days.
 He left the newspaper to his young widow, which she continued to run.
 This was a courageous decision for a woman at that time.
 She had fallen in love with the business manager of the paper, a married man named George Nicholson.
 A year after Nicholson's first wife died, he married Rivers in June 1878.